kstange/OPieMasque/README.md

 OPie Masque registers as a skin for OPie and should support any skin compatible with Masque.
 When no other OPie skins are installed, OPie Masque should become the default skin automatically.
 If not, you can change the skin from the OPie addon settings panel under the Appearance section.
 You can then choose a Masque skin you have installed from the Masque Skin Settings panel for the OPie group or globally.

-Recharge and cooldown numbers are handled by WoW natively in Retail and Pandaria Classic, and they will appear on OPie automatically assuming the following conditions are met:
+Recharge and cooldown numbers are handled by WoW natively and they will appear on OPie automatically assuming the following conditions are met:

-- You are running the Retail or Pandaria Classic version of the game
 - The WoW option Action Bars > "Show Numbers for Cooldowns" is enabled
 - The OPie options "Show cooldown numbers" or "Show recharge numbers" are enabled (according to your preference)